 RNEW will not invest in residential rooftop solar, but does have some exposure to commercial rooftop solar.
-The manager says that these assets tend to offer higher returns than ground-mounted solar because of the added complexity of underwriting numerous smaller assets to achieve scale, which larger fund investors are not set up to do.
-Essentially, this "middle market" segment of wind and solar that RNEW targets has less crowded capital markets and so the manager believes that it can achieve better risk-adjusted returns in commercial solar vs. large-scale utility solar (\$100m + assets that have utilities and large infra funds bidding up in price).
+These assets tend to offer higher returns than ground-mounted solar because of the added complexity of underwriting numerous smaller assets to achieve scale, which larger fund investors are not set up to do.
+Essentially, this "middle market" segment of wind and solar that RNEW targets has less crowded capital markets and so the manager can achieve better risk-adjusted returns in commercial solar vs. large-scale utility solar (\$100m + assets that have utilities and large infra funds bidding up in price).